 With so much disruptive innovation happening so fast, it has become less and less rare for companies to be formed around a service or product that defines them for their lifetime.
 In almost every industry, the possibility of pivoting or even shifting the entire business model has become more real and mainstream.
-As increased consumer awareness transforms markets and government policy, and as technology creates so many unexpected shortcuts, I believe that this trend will only continue in the future.
+As increased consumer awareness transforms markets and government policy, and as technology creates so many unexpected shortcuts, I believe that this trend of managing change and innovation as a priority will continue.

-Tapping into companies’ collective reservoir of relevant experiences, here’s a brief historical and current panorama of just how business leaders have strived to keep up with the changing times and landscapes – some successfully and some not – and how success can be achieved and failure minimized in our own extremely faced-paced era.
+Tapping into companies’ collective reservoir of relevant experiences can be invaluable for managing change and Innovation effectively.
+This article presents a brief historical and current panorama of just how business leaders have strived to keep up with the changing times and landscapes – some successfully and some not – and how success can be achieved and failure minimized in our own extremely faced-paced era.

 Building on Earlier Stories

 Companies always had to work hard to improve, but they seldom had to transform their core product – a fact that changed with the times and the sophistication of consumer tastes and preferences.

 One of my favorite examples is that of Tiffany & Co., known for their renowned jewelry and keepsakes.
 But Tiffany & Co. started out as Tiffany, Young & Ellis – an upscale stationery emporium, selling luxury writing tools, envelopes, and cards in New York City.
 Eleven years into business, the French Monarchy fell and the company purchased jewels from fleeing aristocrats, including a jeweled corset believed to have been worn by Marie Antoinette.
 Seizing the grand opportunity was Charles Tiffany, who bought the shares of Young and Ellis, and shifted the merchandise towards jewelry.
 Thus, began the distinguished history of Tiffany & Co.